dgustave/ETL-Challenge/README.md

 ### Instructions

-* Create a `customer_db` database in pgAdmin 4 then create the following two tables within:
+* Create a `mls_db` database in dbeaver/postgres then create the following two tables within:

   * A `premise` table that contains the columns `id`, `premise_name` and `county_id`.